Small towns near London you can reach by train

 historic hotel uk

-Market towns that still feel complete after lunchtime
+Market towns that still work after lunchtime

 bookshop uk.jpg